rl-language/rlc/docs/gym_tutorial.md

 env.step(1)
 print(env.get_current_player())
 ```

-which prints integers
+This prints:

 ```
 0
 1
 ```

-### Multiplayer end of game
+### Multiplayer End of Game

-If we try to observe the score, we get something strange.
+If we check the score in a multiplayer setup, we might notice something unexpected:

 ```python
 env = SingleRLCEnvironment(program, solve_randomness=True)
 print(env.current_score)
 ```
-we can see that there are now two values, but these two values do not add up to zero, which is strange in a zero sum game!

 ```
 [1.0, 0.0]
 ```

+We now see two values, one for each player.
+However, they don't sum to zero, which is unusual in a zero-sum game.

-This happens because we want to hide the actions played by other players.
-Each actor observes the game from their point of view, and it only gets to observe current state and rewards.
-For this reason the score of actors is only updated after they take a move, and a fake final move is added for each player, so that they can observe other players final moves.
+This behavior occurs because each player only observes the game from their own perspective.
+The score is updated for a player only after they take an action.
+To ensure that each player gets to observe the final state, the system automatically adds a fake final move for each one.

 ```python
 env = SingleRLCEnvironment(program, solve_randomness=True)